d-roduit/QuickChat/README.md

 You will need to follow the steps below in order to run the website :

 1. Install the Java runtime on your computer (if not already done).
 JDK17 or higher is required.
-2. Download the project files in ZIP format to your computer.
-3. Unzip the downloaded file.
-4. Open the project folder (the unzipped folder) in your prefered IDE (Eclipse, IntelliJ IDEA, etc.)
+2. Download the project files to your computer and open the project in your prefered IDE (Eclipse, IntelliJ IDEA, etc.)
+3. Configure the database connection information by adding the following values to the project's environment variables:
+   - `SPRING_DATASOURCE_URL=jdbc:postgresql://<host>:<port>/<database_name>`
+   - `SPRING_DATASOURCE_USERNAME=<username>`
+   - `SPRING_DATASOURCE_PASSWORD=<password>`

+   _N.
+B. : The project is ready to be used with PostgreSQL, but you can of course use another database.
+Just change the database and database driver values in the `application.properties` file, download the driver for your database via Maven and set the SPRING_DATASOURCE_URL environment variable to the correct URL.
+If needed, more info on [HowToDoInJava - Spring Boot DataSource Configuration](https://howtodoinjava.com/spring-boot2/datasource-configuration/)._
-5. Run the website via the IDE (it will provide you with the website URL, something like `http://localhost:8080`)
+4. Run the website via the IDE (it will provide you with the website URL, something like `http://localhost:8080`)

-Once the 5 steps have been done, **you are ready to chat with your friends via QuickChat!**
+Once the 4 steps have been done, **you are ready to chat with your friends via QuickChat!**

 ## <a name="technologies"></a>Technologies